 Operational since Summer 2021, Trent River generates 108MW of energy for approximately 16,000 North Carolina homes annually.

-Currently under construction in Yadkinville, NC, Sugar Solar will be an 81 MW project, generating enough energy to power approximately 11,578 homes annually.
-Sugar is one of the projects awarded under Duke Energy’s Competitive Procurement of Renewable Energy (CPRE) program and is expected to go online in Q3 2021.
+Sugar Solar, a 81 MW project located in in Yadkinville, NC, generates enough energy to power approximately 11,578 homes annually.
+Sugar is one of the projects awarded under Duke Energy’s Competitive Procurement of Renewable Energy (CPRE) program and is went online in early 2022.

 Palmer Circle Solar